KyoukanPT/dicegame/README.md

 <strong>The rules of the game are :</strong>
 <br>
-- The player with the highest die number wins
+- The player with the highest die number wins.
-- If the dice numbers are the same, it's a draw
+- If the dice numbers are the same, it's a draw.
-- To play again, click on the "Play Again" button
+- To play again, click on the "Play Again" button.

 Live page --> https://kyoukanpt.github.io/dicegame/